CIS Controls v8.1 for Small Business: How Canadian SMBs Can Build a Real Cybersecurity Program (2026)

 5. Backup and tested restore 3, 11 Weeks 8 to 12 MSP

-Across Fusion Computing IG1 deployments, the most common 90-day blocker is not technical.
-It is the data classification workshop in Phase 1 that maps where regulated data lives.
-Skip it and Phases 5 and 6 protect the wrong files.
+The blocker I hit most often is not technical.
+It is the Phase 1 data classification workshop that establishes where regulated data actually lives.
+Skip it and Phases 5 and 6 protect the wrong files with real diligence.

 Tools FC deploys per CIS control